isabella232/journeys.en/help/using/about/usermanagement.md

     *   Read events and resources
     *   Manage reports

-You can find below the compatibility between roles and Journey Orchestration's different functionalities:
+You can find [here](../assets/acs_rights_journey.pdf) the compatibility between roles and Journey Orchestration's different functionalities.

 ## Assigning a security group {#assigning-security-group}